-You may be able to use this method to figure your net earnings from nonfarm self-employment if your net nonfarm profits (defined on this page) were less than \$1,733 and also less than 72.189% of your gross nonfarm income.
 To use this method, you also must be regularly self-employed.
 You meet this requirement if your actual net earnings from self-employment were \$400 or more in 2 of the 3 years preceding the year you use the nonfarm method.
 The net earnings of \$400 or more could be from either farm or nonfarm earnings or both.
 The net earnings include your distributive share of partnership income or loss subject to SE tax.
 Use of the nonfarm optional method from nonfarm self-employment is limited to 5 years.
 The 5 years do not have to be consecutive.

-Under this method, you report on line 17, Part II, two-thirds of your gross non-farm income, up to \$1,600, as your net earnings.
-But you may not report less than your actual net earnings from nonfarm self-employment.
+Under this method, you report on Part II, line 17, two-thirds of your gross non-farm income, up to \$1,600, as your net earnings.
+But you cannot report less than your actual net earnings from nonfarm self-employment.

-You may change the method after you file your return.
+You can change the method after you file your return.
 That is, you can change from the regular to the optional method or from the optional to the regular method.
 To do so, file Form 1040X.